forge-ml/forge-ml/src/docs/quickstart.md

 ## 3. Install Zod

-Zod is the schema validation library that Forge-ml uses for defining the structure and constraints of extracted data.
+Zod is the schema validation library that Forge ML uses for defining the structure and constraints of extracted data.

 ```Text CLI
 $ npm install zod